molecules/sarray_script/README.md

 # DIAGNOSTICS

-If --file-pattern and --paired-file-pattern are both used but they generate different numbers of files, then the following error will be
+If `--file-pattern` and `--paired-file-pattern` are both used but they generate different numbers of files, then the following error will be
 seen:

     ERROR: --file-pattern and --paired-file-pattern produce
            different numbers of files.
 List of 'File name (paired file name)':

-Followed by a list of the files showing what it thinks the pairs are and which seem to be missing.
+Followed by a list of the files that were assumed to be the pairs and which seem to be missing.

 For example, given these files: